 Custom fields in profiles

-Your custom fields will show up in profiles in the General section -- but only if they carry any content.
-Empty custom fields will not be displayed.
+Your custom fields will show up in profiles in the Extended section.

 Custom field data is subject to versioning and will show up in a device's timeline.